syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 ### Render sticky notes annotation as free text annotation

-To avoid data loss, the sticky notes annotation will be rendered as free text annotation while importing or loading a document that has it.
-Though they are rendered as free text annotations in our `SfPdfViewer`, they will be preserved as sticky notes annotation on save and export.
+To avoid data loss, the sticky notes annotation will be rendered as free-text annotation while importing or loading a document.
+Though the sticky notes annotations are rendered as free text annotations in the `SfPdfViewer`, they will be preserved as sticky notes annotation while saving and exporting.
 Only the change of text attribute will be preserved on save and export.

-N>The support to add, render, and edit sticky notes annotation as it is through UI or programmatically are not provided yet.
+N>The support to add, render, and edit sticky notes annotation through UI or programmatically is not provided yet.

 ## How to enable or disable free text annotation interaction?